Kajana, Suriname

 Kajana (also spelled Cajana and Kayana) is a village in Sipaliwini District, Suriname.
-It lies on the Gaan-lio (Gran Rio), which together with the Pikin Lio (Little Rio) forms the Suriname River.
+It lies on the Gaan-lio (Gran Rio), which together with the Pikin Rio (Little Rio) forms the Suriname River.
 The population call themselves Kadosi-nengre after Cardoso who was the owner of the plantation they ran away from.
 The village is home to Maroons of the Saramaka tribe.

 The town has a population of about 200 people.
 The town has a first-aid medical center, a radio station called Radio Thijs, a primary school, and a locally owned kindergarten.
 Kajana is served by Cayana Airstrip.

 Healthcare

 Kajana is home to a Medische Zending healthcare centre.